AdamGetBackToWork/RemindMe---Personal-Arduino-Project---/README.md

 ## Sidenote:
 The unfortunate simplicity of the desing is due to the limited amount of components available for the project.
 I was given x amount of components and was sopposed to make something from them.
 Alse I had limited time...
 So here is the REMINDME 1.0!!!

+## Biggest challanges and what I've learned:

+- Programming in objective C/C++
+> Although I knew C++ before, applying it to a more "embedded style" project was a bit challenging at times
+> The objective C parts also gave me a bit of a hard time, but in addition to the projects required syntax elements I've learnd C!
+- Designing a working system
+> I know it sounds easy, and it probably is... but troubleshooting both electronic design and the code itself and making it work at all times